What Is Lenvatinib?

 Lenvatinib may be taken with or without food.
 While taking the capsule, swallow it whole; do not break, crush, chew, or allow it to be dissolved in your mouth.
 Lenvatinib may also be dissolved in a small glass (15 ml) of water or apple juice.
 (Put the entire capsule in liquid and leave for 10 minutes and stir for an additional 3 minutes.)
 Following the ingestion of the liquid, add another small amount (15 ml) of water or apple juice into the glass, swirl, and repeat a few times to ensure all contents of the capsule have been ingested.

-Lenvatinib is typically dosed once a day and the dose is dependent on the cancer type and severity.
+Lenvatinib is typically dosed once a day, and the dose depends on the cancer type, your liver/kidney function, and how well you tolerate treatment.
 You should verify the correct dose and frequency with your provider.

 Missed Dose